KULeuven-COSIC/fpt-demo/demos/aws_f1_setup.md

 ## Instantiate an F1 Instance

-Instantiate an `f1.2xlarge` instance with FPGA Developer AMI.
+Instantiate an `f1.2xlarge` instance with `FPGA Developer AMI`.
+(Please note that, the instructions below are NOT prepared for the `Amazon Linux 2` version, or the one from `Community AMI`).
 This AMI is not free of charge, but it is easier to work with for short-time uses of this demo.
 Otherwise, the XRT installation is actually more complicated than described [here](https://github.com/aws/aws-fpga/blob/master/Vitis/docs/XRT_installation_instructions.md).

 ## Preparation